Configuring anomaly detection policy

 Double click the cells in the Action Settings table to choose the action FortiWeb takes when attack is verified for each of the following situations:

 Enter the number of seconds that you want to block the requests.
-The valid range is 1–3,600 seconds (1 hour).
+The valid range is 1–3,600 seconds.
+The default value is 60 seconds.

 This option only takes effect when you choose Period Block in Action.